scriptclump/open_source_question_answers/wordpress.md

 	Custom Content Types
 	The Latest Libraries

-=> Why You Should Use WordPress?
+**Why You Should Use WordPress?**

 WordPress is that it’s easy to use and flexible enough for just about anything.
 That’s the main reason why WordPress has grown so much in popularity.
 According to a recent survey, WordPress powers 22.5% of all websites on the internet.

 	Let’s take a look at why you should use WordPress.